We had Dallas Mavericks season tickets for nearly 20 years. Most of that time they were pitiful wannabes…so bad they were known as the “Mav-wrecks.”

 Lesson: Your doors need to open on time, every day.
 Every contact – phone, email, Facebook – needs a response.
 Every client experience has to be excellent.
 Marketing has to happen consistently throughout the year, and the messaging needs to be consistent with the customer experience.
 You need to consistently get customer feedback.
 Your team needs to consistently review business results and consistently develop and execute plans to improve them.
 And so on.
 It’s all about doing the important stuff 24/7/365.
 You can’t skip, or skimp, on any of it.

-Dirk Nowitzki used to to be known as “Irk” – because he couldn’t play any “D” (defense).
+Dirk Nowitzki was the key to the championship.
+Funny thing is that early in his career, he picked up the nickname “Irk” – because he couldn’t play any “D” (defense).

-But every summer he worked on his game, and today he’s a decent defender, has a post game, passing skills and more.
+But every summer he worked on his game, turning into a decent defender with a post game, passing skills and more.

 Lesson: Standing still means falling behind.
 You’ve got to strengthen your wellness business every year.
-If you’re offering the same lineup of services with the same staff and the same marketing that customers saw in 2009, you’ve lost ground.
+If you’re offering the same lineup of services with the same staff and the same marketing that customers saw last year, you’ve lost ground.
 If you didn’t improve your marketing materials, dramatically streamline your operations, add significant new content to your website, hire stronger people with new talents, you lost ground.

-Mavericks’ point guard Jason Kidd is a geezer in basketball years.
-But he’s a smart guy with tons of experience and he knows what to do when.
-It more than made up for the fact that he’s slowed down physically.
+The Mavericks’ point guard that season was Jason Kidd, who was already a geezer in basketball years.
+But he was a smart guy with tons of experience and he knew what to do when.
+It more than made up for the fact that he had slowed down physically.